 An average Nigerian man barbs his hair once in at least 3 weeks if not for anything, for fashion or to look attractive and in the effort to do this he can spend a minimum of N500 to N3,000 depending on the area he resides.
 If 10 men barb their hair in your barbing salon in a day that is N5,000 to N25,000 in a day.

 This is how much you can make on an average daily when you start barbing hair (barbing salon business in Nigeria).
 Imaging this amount times 7 days with the likelihood that demand for services may increase during the weekends (Saturday and Sunday).

-Or if you are too busy type and you are too busy to learn barbing, you can simply start by renting and furnishing a shop and then getting well-trained barbers to barb for your customers.
+Or if you are too busy type and you are too busy to learn to barb, you can simply start by renting and furnishing a shop and then getting well-trained barbers to barb for your customers.
 The decision on this part is solely up to you.

 11. Beauty Salon Business

-And nowadays Nigerian men are not just leaving women to enjoy the wealth in the business, they are joining in one way or the other whether by been involved hand in hand, by learning the business and by starting the business and employing ladies to work for them.
+And nowadays Nigerian men are not just leaving women to enjoy the wealth in the business, they are joining in one way or the other whether by being involved hand in hand, by learning the business, and by starting the business and employing ladies to work for them.